-Do you really think all of these good things happen if you look like the appearance-ideal?
+Will coming closer to this ideal really make these things happen?
 Another way to think about this is to ask: do celebrities, who often come the closest to the appearance-ideal, have perfect lives?

 No, they will likely have little impact and have a plethora of problems like substance addiction, no real friends, etc.